-The security report reflects the number of reported incidents of specific crimes on or near the campus of Mount Marty University as defined by the Uniform Crime Report required by the Student Right to Know Act.
-This report is updated annually and available to students and employees on-line through the IT Website.
+The security report reflects the number of reported incidents of specific crimes on or near the campus of Mount Marty University as defined by the Crime Report required by the Student Right to Know Act.
+This report is updated annually and distributed via email in October of each year.
+The report is also available to students and employees online.
 Prospective students and employees are informed of the availability of the report and are given a summary of its contents upon request.
-The report includes the number of reported occurrences on campus of murder, sexual assault, burglary, and auto theft.
+The report includes the number of reported occurrences on campus of murder, sexual assault, physical assault, burglary, and auto theft.
 The report also includes the number of arrests made annually for liquor law violations, drug law violations, and weapons possession.